How To Get Rid Of Excess Phlegm In Your Throat

 Keep track of your reactions to food

 Do you have any foods that cause reactions that mimic seasonal allergies?
 Such foods may cause your nose to run and your throat to itch, leading to excess phlegm.
+You should keep a record of any foods that trigger an increase in your phlegm production.

 Keep a journal